 \subsubsection{CLIP feature extraction and mask-feature aggregation}

 For each instance mask, we collect $k \cdot L$ images by selecting top-$k$ views and obtaining $L$ multi-level crops as described in Sec.~\ref{subsubsec:frame} and Sec.~\ref{subsubsec:crops}.
-Collected image-crops are then passed through the CLIP visual encoder in order to extract image features in the CLIP embedding space, as illustrated in (Fig.~\ref{fig:mask_feature_figure}, \circlenum{c}).
+Collected image crops are then passed through the CLIP visual encoder in order to extract image features in the CLIP embedding space, as shown in (Fig.~\ref{fig:mask_feature_figure}, \circlenum{c}).
 We then aggregate the features obtained from each crop that correspond to a given instance mask in order to get an average per-mask CLIP feature (Fig.~\ref{fig:mask_feature_figure}, \circlenum{d}).
-The computed features are task-agnostic, and can be used for various instance-based tasks by encoding a given text or image-based query, using the same CLIP model we employed to encode the image-crops.
+The computed features are task-agnostic, and can be used for various instance-based tasks by encoding a given text or image-based query, using the same CLIP model we employed to encode the image crops.